Cyber Coach

 Cyber Coach is a Virtual Dance Instructor and Dance Mat system created by Quick Controls Ltd of Bolton, UK.

-The system comprises a touch screen controller, a projector, sound system and some dance pads.

-The dance pads are wireless and can be used to play one of several games including: Space Blaster, Disco Disco, Nimbler Numbers and Wiggle.

 The system was shortlisted for a BETT Award in 2009 and won a National Business Award for Innovation in 2009.

 Lancashire Grid for Learning undertook a comprehensive review of the system in 2009 and endorsed the system to their schools.

 A version for primary schools called "Cyber Coach Smart" has been launched.